-CDC Extends Eviction Order Until March 31, 2021Added by Christopher Cook in Articles & Publications, Business Law on February 2, 2021
+CDC Extends Eviction Order Until March 31, 2021Added by Christopher Cook in Articles & Blogs, Business Law on February 2, 2021

 The Centers for Disease Control and Prevention’s (the “CDC”) September 4, 2020, order entitled Temporary Halt in Residential Evictions to Prevent the Further Spread of COVID-19 (the “2020 Order”) has been extended for another two months.

 With the recent change in administration, President Biden, via executive order, directed the CDC to extend the 2020 Order a second time.
 Accordingly, the Director of the CDC, Rochelle Walensky, issued a second order effective January 31, 2021, entitled Temporary Halt in Residential Evictions to Prevent the Further Spread of COVID-19 (the “2021 Order”) extending the 2020 Order and related protections until March 31, 2021.
 To the extent that there are any conflicts between the 2020 Order and the 2021 Order, the 2021 Order controls.
 For further analysis on the CDC eviction orders, please refer to our prior post on this topic titled, Extension of CDC Eviction Order.

 Please contact Hawley Troxell’s real estate practice group to discuss your options and rights regarding residential or commercial evictions.

 The full text of the 2020 Order may be found here: https://www.govinfo.gov/content/pkg/FR-2020-09-04/pdf/2020-19654.pdf

 The full text of the 2021 Order may be found here: https://www.cdc.gov/coronavirus/2019-ncov/more/pdf/CDC-Eviction-Moratorium-01292021.pdf

 - 10/15/21—What You Need To Know To Be Ready For The Corporate Transparency Act